Running Onlook Locally

 - Go to Codesandbox Dashboard

-- Click on setting in the right side menu, your workspace setting should open
+- Click on settings in the left menu, your workspace setting should open

 - Navigate to the "API" tab